 Step 1: Define Your Monthly Testing Theme and Hypothesis

 Start each month by selecting one specific theme to test at scale.
 This could be a user segment (new parents age 28-35), a value prop (speed vs affordability), or a creative format (vertical video vs carousel).
 Document your hypothesis: what do you expect to happen, and why?
-This focus prevents the 'test everything' trap that wastes budget.
-At RocketShip HQ, we saw clients improve decision velocity by 60% when they committed to one theme per month instead of rotating through five.
+This focus prevents the ‘test everything’ trap that wastes budget.
+In our experience, clients who commit to one theme per month instead of rotating through several see notably faster decision velocity.
+Testing a high volume of new ad concepts each week helps teams hit ROAS targets faster than those testing only a handful, making a focused monthly theme critical to maintaining high velocity.

 Audit last month's top performers